Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Conclusion

 \section{Conclusion}

-The performance of cooperative perception can be severely degraded due to V2X communication interruption among connected autonomous vehicles and roadside units.
-To address this issue, this work proposes an INterruption-aware robust COoperative Perception (V2X-INCOP) system for V2X communication-aided autonomous driving.
-Its core idea is to recover missing information due to communication interruption from historical information, which is achieved by a novel communication adaptive multi-scale spatial-temporal prediction model.
-Comprehensive experiment results on three public cooperative perception datasets demonstrate that our method can bring significant benefits to alleviate the effect caused by communication interruption.

-In further research, more communication issues could be taken into consideration, such as communication delay and communication attack.
-Therefore, we can design a more robust cooperative perception system, which can boost the realistic application of cooperative perception.
+This work proposes an INterruption-aware robust COoperative Perception (V2X-INCOP) system for V2X communication-aided autonomous driving, whose core idea is to recover missing information due to communication interruptions from historical information with a novel communication-adaptive multi-scale spatial-temporal prediction model.
+Comprehensive experiment results on three public cooperative perception datasets demonstrate that our method can bring significant benefits to alleviate the adverse effect caused by communication interruption.
+V2X-INCOP outperforms state-of-the-art cooperative perception methods and has a cooperative perception gain up to 14.06\%, 13.9\%, and 12.07\% over individual perception on average of different packet drop rates on OPV2V, V2X-Sim, and Dair-V2X datasets, respectively.
+This is the first work to address the communication interruption issue in cooperative perception systems to our best knowledge, which can boost the practical application of cooperative perception in the real world.
+In further research, more communication issues could be taken into consideration, such as communication delays and communication attacks, resulting in a more robust cooperative perception system.